Patrick Wolf: The Bachelor and Lupercalia

 Wolf began work on his next album, initially titled Battle, immediately after The Magic Position tour ended.
 The album was originally conceived as a political album.
 The focus then shifted to the depression experienced by Wolf during the tour.
 However, before entering the studio, he fell in love, changing the direction of the album again, and eventually providing enough material for two releases.
 Wolf parted ways with Universal Records, and on 10 December 2008 announced to NME his plan to sell £10 shares of the album on bandstocks.com: "Basically, you can invest in the finishing of the album and the production of it, and you get a share in the album.
 So you almost become part of the record company, like a co-owner of the album."
 On 12 February 2009, Wolf announced that the two discs would be titled The Bachelor and The Conqueror (although the latter album title has subsequently been changed).

 The Bachelor's first single, "Vulture", was released on 2 April 2009, on vinyl and digital download.
 The B-sides include new song, "The Tinderbox", and remixes of the title track.

 The Bachelor was released on 1 June 2009, while the second single from the album, "Hard Times", was released on 6 July 2009.
 The third and final single, "Damaris", was released on 14 December 2009.

-In April 2010 it was announced that Wolf had signed a record deal with Hideout, a subsidiary of Mercury Records, which released his fifth album, ‘’Lupercalia‘’.
+In April 2010 it was announced that Wolf had signed a record deal with Hideout, a subsidiary of Mercury Records, which released his fifth album, Lupercalia.
 The final title was announced via Twitter on 23 December 2010.

 On 4 November 2010, Wolf announced that the first single from Lupercalia was to be "Time of My Life" and the song was uploaded onto YouTube.
 Of the song, Wolf said: "'Time of My Life' is a song that I began writing at the end of a relationship in 2006 and then finished three years later during a temporary break-up in my current relationship.
 The new album has a direct narrative about love and optimism surviving through adversity and recession.
 I wanted to celebrate the love and hope I have found in the last few years."
 The song was released on 6 December 2010.
 He also announced that Lupercalia would be released in May 2011.

-On 10 January 2011, Wolf announced on his official Twitter account that the second single from the album, "The City", would be released on 14 March 2011.

-On 6 April 2011, Wolf released Lupercalia 20 June 2011 worldwide (excluding USA, where it was released 28 June 2011).
+Wolf released Lupercalia 20 June 2011 worldwide (excluding USA, where it was released 28 June 2011).
 In the same month, Wolf was featured on the cover of national UK publication Notion), which included an interview conducted by writer Alex Lee Thomson, clothes by James Long, and photos by James Moriarty.

 In October 2011, Wolf accepted an "Outstanding Contribution To the Arts" award from Trinity LGBT.